fglongatt/EPE_026_Fundalmentals_Power_Engineering/README.md

 ## Intended Learning Outcomes:

-1.Knowledge and Understanding
+1. Knowledge and Understanding
 - Analyse and predict the steady-state electrical response of linear AC electrical circuits (1-phase and 3-phase).
 - Calculate magnetic field strength, magnetic flux, force and electromagnetically induced voltages in simple geometries.

-2.Subject-Specific - Cognitive Skills
+2. Subject-Specific - Cognitive Skills
 - Apply basic mathematical techniques used in Electrical Engineering at a level sufficient to analyse simple electrical and electromagnetic problems.

-3.Subject-Specific - Practical Skills
+3. Subject-Specific - Practical Skills
 - Set-up working AC circuits in the laboratory, take measurements and interpret them.
 - Operate test and measurement equipment such as oscilloscopes and multimeters.
-- Make order of magnitude estimates of key quantities occurring in practical electromagnetic problems.
+- Makethe  order of magnitude estimates of key quantities occurring in practical electromagnetic problems.

-4.Key Transferable Skills
+4. Key Transferable Skills
 - Record a lab log.
 - Solve mathematical and conceptual problems.